| Title: | Mixed-Effects REML Incorporating Generalized Inverses |

 Optional gremlin model object.
 If |

-value whether the current REML iteration has passed
+A logical value whether the current REML iteration has passed

 the convergence criteria